• Skip to primary navigation

 Similarities Between Makgeolli and Soju

-Makgeolli and soju are two traditional Korean alcoholic drinks that share some common features.
+Makgeolli and soju are two traditional Korean alcoholic drinks that share some common features - compare sensory notes in a soju taste guide for similarities.

 These include their fermentation process, which gives them a unique flavor, and the "sot" cups or bowls they are served in.